pilotmoon/popclipweb/site/guide/install.md

 you cannot use PopClip without enabling Accessibility access.

 PopClip only uses the Accessibility API to read the text you select.
-All processing is done locally on your Mac and no information is stored or transmitted anywhere, except when you explicitly invoke an internet-connected action such as a web search.
+All processing is done locally on your Mac and no selected text is stored or transmitted anywhere, except when you explicitly invoke an internet-connected action such as a web search.
 See also [Privacy Policy](/privacy).